oracle/node-oracledb/INSTALL.md

 This is useful if you will need to upgrade Oracle Instant Client RPMs to a new major or minor version (for example from 11.2 to 12.1) without re-installing node-oracledb.

+If you are installing with `sudo`, you may need to use `sudo -E` to preserve the environment variable values.

 ### Forcing RPATH